DenSinH/AGSTests/README.md

 If you run `output_test_results_patch.py` with `AGS.gba` in your working directory (with md5 sum `9f74b2ad1d33e08e8a570ffe4564cbc3`), it will patch the ROM so that it will output the result flags for each test to address `0x0004`.
 You can edit the first byte of the `code` list in that file to adjust the address.
 I chose 4 because `0` might occur randomly when games mess up and write to `null`, and this won't overflow your emulator/get flooded out that way.
 Might be very useful for emulator developers.

-#### NOTE: doing this causes the ROM to always say you failed, even if you passed every test.
+<b>NOTE: doing this causes the ROM to always say "error occurred", even if you passed every test.
+I could also have made it so you always win, in the script it says how you can edit it to make it do that.</b>

 I chose to output it this way cause I was limited to 3 thumb mode instructions to output it.
 I could maybe have made it so it outputs to some other address, but I was fine with this.